canonical/ubuntu-cloud-docs/docs/vmware/index.rst

 How this documentation is organized
 ------------------------------------

-This documentation is currently minimal and includes information about :doc:`finding CVE vulnerabilities <vmware-reference/vcf-cve-dashboard>` on active Ubuntu on VMware images.
+This documentation is currently minimal and includes information about :ref:`finding CVE vulnerabilities <vcf-cve-dashboard>` on active Ubuntu on VMware images.
 We'll be updating it with more content in the future, including how-to guides and other reference material for running Ubuntu on VMware.
 At that point, the documentation will use the `Diátaxis documentation structure <https://diataxis.fr/>`__.

 ---------